-The heat elements used in these jackets are usually either thin steel plates or carbon fibres.
+The heat elements used in these heated jackets are usually either thin steel plates or carbon fibres.

-Carbon fibres are, as the name suggests, fashioned from carbon crystals.
+Carbon fibre heating elements are, as the name suggests, fashioned from carbon crystals.
 For context, remember that diamonds, one of the hardest substances known to man, are simply chunks of superheated carbon.